emily-curlin/Project1/README.md

 An Analysis of the Happiness Across the World from 2015-2022

-Contributors: @Ruchi Chandrawal, @Emily Curlin, @Lauren Phelps, @Tye Smith, @Steve Tuttle, @Tyler Williams
+Contributors: Ruchi Chandrawal, Emily Curlin, Lauren Phelps, Tye Smith, Steve Tuttle, Tyler Williams

 Analysis Questions:
 _Which countries and regions of the world have the happiest people?_